-- The stated policies and objectives for the portfolio and the operation of those policies in practice.
-In particular, whether management's strategy focuses on earning contractual interest revenue, realising cash flows through the sale of the assets and holding it for liquidity purposes; - The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; and - The frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
+- The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; and - The frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
 However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Group's stated objective for managing the financial assets is achieved and how cash flows are realised.